 Has Bluedot’s music lineup featured a theremin before?
 With its sci-fi electronic retro credentials, this instrument from the 1920s is a natural for Bluedot.
 The Radio Science Orchestra presented their composition Man out of the Moon; probably one of the most quirky events and one of the most lyrical and lovely.
 With the soothing sound and retro visuals of 50s American suburbia, I felt transported to a glamorous hotel lounge, elegantly sipping a Martini.

 The arena was packed for Jarvis Cocker with new project JarvIS.
-Everything on stage was in place: his musicians, smoke machine on overdrive.
+Everything on stage was in place: the musicians, a smoke machine on overdrive.
 But where was the man himself?
 We waited.
-One press photographer turned and faced the audience, camera clicking away.
+One very tall press photographer turned and faced the audience, camera clicking away.
 Did he know something we didn’t?
 Something was causing a stir in the packed crowd… suddenly we spotted Jarvis, making his way through slowly, microphone in hand.
 Next minute he had bounded on the stage.
 Jarvis’s magic star quality remains undimmed.
 Prowling the stage, posing, languidly stopping for a bit of banter, he took us through some of the new material he’s been concocting including the new single, destined to be a classic, Must I Evolve?

 The Orielles brought their perfect, jangly, sunny vibes to the main stage.
 Whereas one time it was cool sisters Sidonie and Esme who stole the limelight, now Henry is looking equally confident on stage.
 I Only Bought it for the Bottle and Sugar Tastes like Salt sounded particularly lush.
 We were also treated to a first hearing of a new song from their upcoming second album which is due for release on Valentine’s Day 2020.